StackExchange/blackbox/README.md

 The best place to start is to join the [blackbox-project mailing list](https://groups.google.com/d/forum/blackbox-project) and ask there.

 Bugs are tracked here in Github.
-Please feel free to files bugs yourself:
+Please feel free to report bugs yourself:

 -	https://github.com/StackExchange/blackbox/issues